 As part of Halsbury’s team of Ski Specialists, I’ve had the pleasure to visit many, many ski resorts in my time, from the world-famous to those I’d never heard of before.

-In my experience, it’s often these smaller, lesser known resorts that make for the best school ski trips.
-There are usually less crowds and shorter or non-existent queues for the lift – which means more time actually spent skiing for your group.
+There are usually fewer crowds and shorter or non-existent queues for the lift – which means more time spent skiing for your group.

 So, here are some of what I think are Italy’s hidden gems: